bellottoeric/urls-monitor/README.md

 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion that would make this better, please fork the repo and create a pull request.<br />
+You can also simply open an issue with the tag "enhancement".<br />
 Don't forget to give the project a star!
-Thanks again!
+Thanks again!<br />

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)